lpiccinelli-eth/UniDepth/README.md

 ```

 where backbones available are "vitl14" and "cnvnxtl", and versions available are "v1" and "v2".
 You can look into function `UniDepth` in [hubconf.py](hubconf.py) to see how to instantiate the model from local file: provide a local `path` in line 34.

 ## UniDepthV2

 Visit [UniDepthV2 ReadMe](assets/docs/V2_README.md) for a more detailed changelog.
 To summarize the main differences are:
 - Input shape and ratio flexibility.
 - Confidence output
 - Decoder design
 - Faster inference
+- ONNX support

 ## Results